Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

-Ignoring log factors, our running time can be understood as running $1/\eps$ iterations of noisy-power iteration using $\delta = O(\eps)$ precision for a non-negative matrix-vector product, each of which takes $\approx dn^{1+p}/\eps^{2+p}$ time.
-In \cref{a31}, we give a lower bound, showing that $\Omega\pare{\frac{\log n}\eps}$ iterations are necessary for \textit{any} algorithm that works by post-processing the data collected during the noisy power method (noisy matrix vector products starting from a fixed vector).
-We leave the question of whether one can prove this lower bound for other, possibly adaptive, sequences of matrix-vector queries as an interesting open problem.
+Ignoring log factors, our running time can be understood as running $1/\eps$ iterations of noisy-power iteration using $\delta = O(\eps)$ precision for a non-negative matrix-vector product, each of which takes $\approx dn^{1+p_g}/\eps^{2+p_g}$ time for $p_g = .173+o(1)$ for the Gaussian kernel.
+In \cref{a26}, we give a lower bound, showing that $\Omega\pare{\frac{\log n}\eps}$ iterations are necessary for \textit{any} algorithm that works by post-processing the data collected during the noisy power method (noisy matrix vector products starting from a fixed vector).
+We leave open the question of whether one can prove this lower bound for more sophisticated adaptive sequences of matrix-vector queries.
+Lastly in \cref{a27}, we empirically demonstrate that the scaling $\delta = O(\eps)$ is also the appropriate choice in practice.